jmjuanes/folio/README.md

     </a>
     <br />
     <p align="center">
-        A minimalistic digital whiteboard.<br />
+        A minimalistic and infinite whiteboard.<br />
-        Ideal for fast sketching and prototyping.
+        Sketch and prototype with total freedom.
     </p>
 </p>
 <br />